BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 ### Signing a Transactions

-You're now ready to sign transaction with the method `signRawTransactionWithKey`.
+You now can sign transaction with the method `signRawTransactionWithKey`.
 This method receives as parameters an unsigned raw string transaction, the private key of the sending address, and the TxInput object.

 ```java
 	SignedRawTransaction srTx = rpcClient.signRawTransactionWithKey(